-Pedro Pierluisi, the Resident Commissioner of Puerto Rico, also spoke movingly of the need to honor the Borinqueneers:
+Pedro Pierluisi, the Resident Commissioner of Puerto Rico from 2009 to 2017, also spoke movingly of the need to honor the Borinqueneers:

 Between 1950 and 1953, the 65th Infantry Regiment participated in some of the fiercest battles of the Korean War, and its toughness, courage and loyalty earned the admiration of those who had previously harbored reservations about Puerto Rican soldiers based on stereotypes.
 In the face of unique challenges, the men of the 65th Infantry Regiment served our nation with great skill and tremendous grace.

 How many Puerto Ricans have served in the U.S. military since 1917?

 - WW I – 18,000